heig-vd-dai-course/heig-vd-dai-course/01-course-00/01-set-up-a-windows-development-environment/README.md

 If you have any issues with the below guide, check the [Troubleshooting](#troubleshooting) section.
-Feel free to ask for help if you are stuck but please, try the [Troubleshooting](#troubleshooting) section before coming to us.
+Feel free to ask for help if you have issues but please, try the [Troubleshooting](#troubleshooting) section before coming to us.

 ## Update Windows